Dixie Dynamite

 Dixie Dynamite is a 1976 American film directed by Lee Frost that stars Warren Oates.
 Steve McQueen appears uncredited in a scene as a motorbike driver.

 Plot

 A man who makes liquor illegally from a still is in cahoots with the sheriff, who then double-crosses him.
 The moonshiner is shot dead by the sheriff's deputy.
-His two daughters decide to take over the family business, but when the sheriff and a corrupt local banker disrupt their operation and eventually destroy their still, the girls, aided by local motorcross rider Mack, decide to get even.
+His two daughters decide to take over the family business, but when the sheriff and a corrupt local banker disrupt their operation and eventually destroy their still, the girls, aided by local motocross rider Mack, decide to get even.